-Once geographical regions are identified as priorities within each Service Area we will evaluate parcels for potential mitigation sites to purchase.
-A "parcel" is defined as the tax parcel being purchased and a "site" that portion of the parcel that is the mitigation area.
+Once geographical regions are identified as priorities within each Service Area, we will evaluate parcels for potential mitigation sites to purchase.
+A "parcel" is defined as the tax parcel being purchased and a "site" being that portion of the parcel that is the mitigation area.
 Sites on parcels for sale and those of significant interest for future acquisition will be ranked.
 We may discuss with a landowner the potential for purchase for certain high-ranking sites.

-Potential sites will be evaluated using SusRAM (Appendix D) to provide a general sense of "quality" and to ensure each site is reviewed comprehensively for the same parameters.
-It should also provide an estimate of the amount of "functional lift" a wetland mitigation project might provide after implementation efforts.
-It will also compliment The maxent computer analysis (see Section 6.7.1) and site visits will to determine the quality of parcels nominated for preservation. especially for "assurance acres".
-SusRAM will not be used to measure success of a mitigation plan or whether a specific site is to be included in the ILF Program.
+The Maxent computer analysis (see Section 6.7.1) and site visits will determine the quality of parcels nominated for further evaluation.
 The IRT will make specific site-by-site determinations for inclusion into the ILFP based on all information provided and use the specific success criteria approved by the IRT in that site's mitigation plan to determine if a mitigation project has been successful.
+An additional quality assessment tool being developed by the Corps will be used when it becomes available.